How to Get a Narcissist to Forgive You: 10 Ways

 9. Know when to enlist the help of their trusted friends/closest allies

 One way to get a narcissist to forgive you (especially if their grudge has lingered over an excessively long period) is to enlist the help of their closest friends and allies.
+This could be their family member, a close/respected friend, or just someone they can give listening ears to.

 10. Know when to walk away

-This is the hard part, but it begs to be said nonetheless.
+It is the hard part, but it begs to be said nonetheless.
 As far as your relationship with a narcissist goes, remember to prioritize your mental health.

 If you don’t make this a point of duty, you may end up staying back in a relationship that has turned toxic long after you should have walked out the doors.